These apple cheesecake bars with a buttery streusel, are out of this world delicious!Jump to Recipe

 - In your stand mixer, combine cream cheese, egg, vanilla extract, sugar, and sour cream.
 Pour cream cheese mixture over cooled crust.

 - In a small bowl, combine cubed apples with the 2 tablespoon of sugar along with 1 teaspoon of apple pie spice.
 Sprinkle apples over cream cheese filling.

 - In a large bowl, whisk in brown sugar, flour, salt, and apple pie spice.
-Add in cubed butter and mix with pastry blender or hand-held mixer until you get nice crumbles.
+Add in cubed butter and mix with pastry blender or hand-held mixer until you get nice, chunky crumbles.
 Sprinkle crumbles over apples, then sprinkle pecans over crumbles.

-- Bake for 45 minutes at 350°F. Let bars cool to room temperature.
-Then chill in refrigerator for a few hours before removing from pan and cutting.
+- Bake for 40-45 minutes at 325°F. Let bars cool to room temperature.
+Then chill in refrigerator for about 4 hours before removing from pan and cutting.